 When selecting a commercial diet or formulating a homemade one (with veterinary guidance), keep these factors in mind:

 Adjusting your senior dog's diet is one of the most effective ways to support their health and comfort as they age.
 By focusing on high-quality protein, weight management, joint-supporting nutrients, and digestive health, you can help your furry friend enjoy their golden years to the fullest.
-Always consult with your veterinarian before making significant changes to your dog's diet, especially if they have underlying health conditions.
+Pair measured portions from our calorie calculator with regular body condition checks, and always consult your veterinarian before making significant diet changes—especially if they have underlying health conditions.

 Read more about choosing the right protein sources for your dog